 Much of the technician’s work involves waiting – ceramics are heated in kilns, acrylics are melted and cooled, metal is liquified, poured and formed, porcelain is shaped with heat and presses – so a technician works on multiple patients’ orders simultaneously.
 Attention to detail is essential to keep things organized and appliances properly shaped.
 Since every set of teeth is different, the technician’s skills are applied to meet every client’s individual needs.

 Yvette Kavanagh, a Trinity College instructor, is a published researcher in dental appliances and a professional technician for over fifteen years.
 She believes the variety is what makes the work so fascinating.
 “Every day I wake up excited to go to work and it has been that way for me since I first started as a dental technician.”
 Explaining the projects on her lab bench, she points to each mold and impression and proceeds to describe each patient’s requirements.
 It’s obvious that the technician is just as concerned about the patient as the dentist and realizes that their effort is a step towards enduring health and comfort for the patient.
 As Christian Tomita states, “If I make a patient’s appliance properly, it might last them a lifetime!
 That is my goal as a dental technician.”

 The work of the Marconi Dental Group in creating dental implants, repairing broken teeth, completing full mouth restorations and installing crowns requires the skilled assistance provided by our own dental lab and the manufacturers that help keep it supplied.
 Their craftsmanship and detail means we can create fabulous smiles and restore dental health.
-If you require the services of a dental lab, we encourage you to contact our Sacramento dental office to meet with our dentist and technician team.
+If you require the services of a dental lab, we encourage you to contact our Carmichael dental office to meet with our dentist and technician team.